 I currently call Oakland home, and though I’m a San Francisco native, I doubt I’d move back across the Bay, even if I could afford it.
 I prefer Oakland’s laid-back vibe, lack of pretentiousness, and welcoming attitude toward families. - Rebecca Bodenheimer

 Underneath me, pavement crumbles into potholes.
 Rising up from that, though, a mural proclaims Nothing Stops Detroit.
 This is the city that filed for bankruptcy six years ago – the largest municipal bankruptcy in US history.
-Once known as Motown, Motor City, and Paris of the Midwest, Detroit is making a new name for itself: Comeback City.
+Once nicknamed Motown, Motor City, and Paris of the Midwest, Detroit is making a new name for itself: Comeback City.

 Detroit shares its residents’ spirit – proud, unapologetic, resilient, innovative, diverse.
 But even though it’s resurging, Detroit’s various neighborhoods aren’t recovering at equal rates, which contributes to increasing inequality.
 Where there is a Detroiter, though, there is a solution.